starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

     end

 One can think of ``dict_update()`` as a conditional write.
-Passing ``prev_value`` ensures that an override will only happen in case the current value equals ``prev_value``.
+Passing ``prev_value`` ensures that an override will only occur in case the current value equals ``prev_value``.
 Note that this is only verified at the hint level and consistency relies on eventual squashing.
 Additionally, one can verify that ``dictionary[key]=value`` by calling ``dict_update(key, value, value)``.